Call Icon

 Based on agile principles like individual interaction, customer collaboration, responding to constant change, DevOps has developed certain principles and practices which are:

-• Bring Value to the customer by delivering smaller, frequent and continuous deployment of the software.
+• Bring value to the customer by delivering smaller, frequent and continuous deployment of the software.

 • Deliver working software in a shorter period of time.
 While agile focussed on delivering over a few weeks, DevOps aims to deliver small software updates over a few hours.